cnect-web/ec_mapeditor/README.md

 It allows users to create a map in a familiar Drupal UI.
 You can add several layers in a map.

 ## Features
-* Creating maps with settings for tiles, height, center, zooming, marker bounding, attribution.
+* Creating maps with settings for tiles, height, center, zooming, marker bounding.
 * Creating map layer with data from different sources, with settings for marker color, layer switch control, popup behaviour, clustering.
 * Map field formatter to output geofields as a webtools Map
 * Admin UI for managing maps.